Alimisolution/Movie-Recommendation/README.md

 1. Check the troubleshooting section above
 2. Review the code comments for implementation details
 3. Refer to the React and Vite documentation for framework-specific questions
+4. Check the backend API status at the deployed endpoint

 ---

+**Note**: This application connects to a real backend API for movie data and recommendations.
+The backend is deployed and provides ML-powered movie recommendations based on user preferences and ratings.